nathanielhall/configuration/README.md

 # Configuration

-> All the files needed to setup a new machine and synchonize dotfiles across devices.
+> My personal configuration files used to setup a new machine and synchonize dotfiles across devices.

 ### Setup new machine

-- Run `.macos.sh` to setup development environment and apply system configurations
+- `.macos.sh` to install apps, setup dev environment, and apply system configurations
-- Run `install.sh` to create symlinks to my dotfiles using [Stow](https://www.kabisa.nl/tech/how-to-manage-dotfiles-with-gnu-stow)
+- `install.sh` to create symlinks to my dotfiles using [Stow](https://www.kabisa.nl/tech/how-to-manage-dotfiles-with-gnu-stow)

 ### Synchronize dotfiles